 Fitness competitions consist of two rounds: a physique round and a performance round.
 In the physique round, competitors are judged on their overall appearance, focusing on a fit and balanced physique.

-In the performance round, athletes showcase a choreographed routine that emphasizes strength, flexibility, and athleticism, with judges assessing their creativity, skill, and execution.
+In the performance round, athletes showcase a choreographed routine that emphasizes strength, flexibility, and athleticism.
+Judges assess their creativity, skill, and execution.

 Bikini